-All residential facilities, , Family Housing, and near campus houses, are equipped with an electronic access control system on the exterior doors or elevators that are used by students to enter the building.
-Guests and other visitors may visit residence halls as long as they have been authorized by a member of the community.
+All residential facilities, including the Family Housing unit, are equipped with an electronic access control system on the exterior doors or elevators that are used by students to enter the building.
+Guests and other visitors may visit residence halls as long as they have been authorized by the Office of Housing and Residence Life.
 For security purposes, exterior doors, or elevators to residence halls with centralized exterior entrances remain locked 24- hours-a-day and are accessible via individually numbered key fobs or ID cards that can be activated and deactivated as needed.
 Students are issued keys or access control cards for their rooms inside the residence halls.
 Access to residence halls is limited to students and their authorized visitors.
 Residents of all campus owned apartments and houses are issued two keys, one to the exterior door(s) and one to each student's individual bedroom.
 Strict key and fob control procedures are enforced to ensure maximum student safety in the residence halls.
 Key control for housing is handled by the Office of Housing and Residence Life.